Module 6, Part 1: Simple Classes and Objects#

 the item’s name (which we can model as value of type

-)the item’s net price (which we can model as a value of type
+String)the item’s net price (which we can model as a value of type

-)the item’s VAT (which we can model as a value of type
+double)the item’s VAT (which we can model as a value of type

-)the item’s availability in the shop (which we can model as a value of type
+double)the item’s availability in the shop (which we can model as a value of type

 In principle we could try representing and handling the information above by defining a bunch of variables and arrays (of different types) throughout our program.
 However, to make our program more readable, understandable, and easier to maintain, it makes much more sense to define a new type describing a shop item, so that every value of that type represents a complete shop item with all the required information.